 During the summertime my kitchen is always brimming with local zucchini and tomatoes.
 If you only have zucchini on hand, make healthy zucchini casserole instead.

-Ingredients for Zucchini Tomato Casserole
+Ingredients for Zucchini Tomato Bake

 Zucchini, grape tomatoes in container, parmesan cheese, dried herbs, salt and pepper in a bowl.

-• Tomatoes: Grape or cherry tomatoes are my favorite for this zucchini tomato casserole.
+• Tomatoes: Grape tomatoes or cherry tomatoes are my favorite for this zucchini tomato casserole.
 However, you could also use larger varieties like vine tomatoes or heirloom tomatoes.

 • Parmesan cheese: Freshly grated will taste best.